VinsiInnovation/revealjs-sockets-notes/assets/md/dev-guide.md

 ### Use it

-Start the server from your revealPresentation folder root with ```node plugin/sockets-notes/dist/server/server.js -r REVEAL_DIRECTORY_PATH``` (The REVEAL\_DIRECTORY\_PATH is corresponding to the relative path according to the curent directory where the reveal presentation with the plugin is present (A directory where plugin/sockets-notes is present)).
-If your reveal presentation is on the root of the server (I.E. the plugin directory is aside of the index.html) juste start the server with ```node plugin/sockets-notes/server/src/server.js -d true```
+Start the server from your revealPresentation folder root with ```node plugin/sockets-notes/dist/server/server.js -r REVEAL_DIRECTORY_PATH``` (The REVEAL\_DIRECTORY\_PATH is the relative path from the curent directory to the reveal presentation directory (A directory where plugin/sockets-notes is present)).
+If your reveal presentation is on the root of the server (I.E. the plugin directory is aside the index.html) juste start the server with ```node plugin/sockets-notes/server/src/server.js -d true```

 ```Bash
 node plugin/sockets-notes/server/server.js -d true -r REVEAL_DIRECTORY_PATH